Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Theoretical Concepts for Task-Oriented Communications Design

 The aim of the information bottleneck is to compress the information in $\by$ into $\bt$ following the rate constraint $R$, such that $\bt$ can provide the most useful information about $\bx$ in the mutual information sense.
-In this context, it has been recognized that information bottleneck problem, provides a method to extract the information of $\by$ which is most relevant for estimating $\bx$ \cite{amjad2019learning} or to extract the information in $\by$ which is most relevant in approximating $\bx$.
-Now let us consider a toy example of sequential decision making for two agents, where one receives an observation $\by$ that has to be, at least partly, communicated to the other one in order to maximize the expected cumulative reward.
-The random variable $\bx $ can be seen as the expected cumulative reward of the system given action $a$ and the current state of the system, where the state is jointly defined by $\langle \by, \by^{'} \rangle$.
+In this context, it has been recognized that the information bottleneck problem provides a method to extract the information in $\by$ which is most relevant for estimating or approximating $\bx$ \cite{amjad2019learning}.
+Now, let us consider a toy example of sequential decision making for two agents, where one receives an observation $\by$ that has to be, at least partly, communicated to the other one in order to maximize the expected cumulative reward.
+The random variable $\bx $ can be seen as the expected cumulative reward of the system given action $a$ and the current state of the system, where the state of the two agents is jointly defined by $\langle \by, \by' \rangle$.
 The parameter $\bt$ is the communication message that the first agent is about to transmit based on its observation $\by$ to facilitate the control decision $a$ by the agent $j$.
 Accordingly, by solving a (conditional) information bottleneck problem, at the side of encoder, we can optimize the communication of observations $\by$ of agent $i$, by compressing them to $\bt$ while ensuring that the compressed communication message $\bt$ has yet the maximum possible information about the conditional expected return $\bx$.
 Fig. \ref{fig: Distributed task based source coding} illustrates the setting of this problem.
 When switch (1) and (2) are both off the problem reduces to a rate-distortion problem with memory at encoder of the agent $i$.
 The work done in \cite{harremoes2007information} was first to show the connection of the information bottleneck problem and rate-distortion with logarithmic loss.
 To stay consistent with the framework that will be proposed in section \ref{section: problem formulation}, we assume the switch (1) to be always on.
-Accordingly, conditioned on the switch (2) being on, the coding in the encoder of agent $j$ should be done such that it maximizes the conditional mutual information $I\big( \bx; \bt | \by^{'} \big)$.
-A solution to the conditional information bottleneck problem is provided by \cite{gondek2003conditional}. \\
+Accordingly, conditioned on the switch (2) being on, the coding in the encoder of agent $j$ should be done such that it maximizes the conditional mutual information $I\big( \bx; \bt | \by' \big)$.
+A solution to the conditional information bottleneck problem was provided by \cite{gondek2003conditional}. \\